wacncontent/CustomizeTool/removeCommentOutput2/includes/service-bus-java-how-to-create-queue.md

 	![](./media/service-bus-java-how-to-create-queue/getting-started-multi-tier-27.png)

-The namespace you created takes a moment to activate, and will then appear in the Azure Management Portal.
+The namespace you created takes a moment to activate, and will then appear in the Azure portal.
 Wait until the namespace status is **Active** before continuing.

 ## Obtain the default management credentials for the namespace

 In order to perform management operations, such as creating a queue on the new namespace, you must obtain the management credentials for the namespace.
 You can obtain these credentials from the portal.

-###To obtain management credentials from the portal

 1. In the left navigation pane, click the **Service Bus** node, to display the list of available namespaces: